ForModLabUHel/forClimate/README_mottiprebas.md

   	pip install setuptools wheel
 	pip install numpy pandas openpyxl rpy2

-## Run mottiprebas.py
+## mottiprebas.py
+`mottiprebas.py` runs Motti workbench and PREABAS interchangeably and lets PREABAS to produce a set of coefficients for Motti to take the warming climate into account in simulations.

-First, find `mottiprebas.py` and locate the two lines in the beginning of the file for RHOME and MOTTI_LOCATION:
+First, find `mottiprebas.py` in forClimate and locate the three lines in the beginning of the file for RHOME, MOTTI_LOCATION and MOTTIWB:

 ```python
 #R_HOME for R for Windows (comment out for Mac and Linux)